Discover the flavors of East Asian cuisine in the ancient town of Hoi An.

 Rice paper rolls.

-The rice paper is usually made from rice flour and spread very thinly, the filling inside is vermicelli or pho, lettuce, herbs, pork, beef, shrimp, ham depending on preference.
-The dish is dipped in a sweet and sour fish sauce, suitable as a snack or used in the main meal with other dishes.
+Rice paper wrappers are typically made from thinly spread rice flour, and the filling consists of vermicelli or rice noodles, lettuce, herbs, and various meats such as pork, beef, shrimp, or Vietnamese sausage, depending on preference.
+The dish is served with a light and tangy sweet and sour fish sauce, making it suitable as a snack or as part of a main meal alongside other dishes.

 Bánh xèo.